jessesquires/jessesquires.com/_posts/2023-02-06-goodbye-twitter.md

 If you primarily see my blog posts through Twitter, you can instead [subscribe via RSS]({% link subscribe.md %}) and follow me at [@jsq@mastodon.social]({{ site.data.social.mastodon }}).

 And if you want to join the party, you can use [this invite link](https://mastodon.social/invite/Bw4iPeR9) for Mastodon.social.
 As of this writing, it looks like [Fedifinder](https://fedifinder.glitch.me), a similar tool to Movetodon, is still working.
 I would recommend using it while you can.
 It involves a more manual process than Movetodon, but it is better than nothing.

+{% include updated_notice.html
+date="2023-02-14T10:11:50-08:00"
+message="
+It looks like Twitter's [attempted API changes](https://www.cnbc.com/2023/02/08/twitter-daily-limit-error-prevents-users-from-posting.html) did not [turn out well](https://arstechnica.com/tech-policy/2023/02/twitter-experiencing-international-outages-most-users-cant-tweet-or-dm/).
+It is truly comical how disorganized and chaotic the company seems to be.
+On February 8, I received an email from Zapier Support stating they anticipate that any Zap using the Twitter integration will stop working.
+Then on February 10, Zapier Support sent a second email confirming that Zaps will continue to work:

+> Our team has been working to ensure your Zaps continue working regardless of Twitter's unexpected API changes.
+We're happy to announce that we've found a solution to keep your Twitter Zaps running for the time being.
+No action is required from you at this time.

+It's unclear if Twitter conceded or came to an agreement with Zapier (and, presumably other services like IFTTT).
+Or, perhaps Zapier is using an unsanctioned workaround, like extracting the API keys from the Twitter mobile apps. (lolz)

+Anyway --- for now, that's good news!
+This means my blog posts should continue to be tweeted automatically.
+I still have no plans to engage with the service beyond this.
+" %}